oliverklee/ext-csv_to_openimmo/README.md

 - vermarktungsart (will always be "MIETE_PACHT")
 - object type (will always be "wohnung")
-- elevator (as it is a free-text field in the CSV file)
 - garage (as it is a free-text field in the CSV file)
 - balcony (as it is a free-text field in the CSV file)
 - other image types than JPEG